leiamo/mcts-poker-project/README.md

 TESTBED
 -------
 - The Open Poker Testbed is imported from https://github.com/corintio/opentestbed with GPL licence
-- Requires Meerkat and Weka dependencies already provided in code package
+- Requires the Meerkat API 2.5 available at http://www.poker-academy.com/community.php
+  The .jar is located in the /lib folder.
+Documentation can be found at the URL above.
 - Changes made to this code include fixes for limit and heads-up poker

 -------------